 Current land use, ownership patterns, and zoning associated with Honouliuli Internment Camp would not conflict with management of a national park unit.
 Primary resources associated with the camp are located on property owned by the Monsanto Company.
-Monsanto has expressed its interest in donating portions of the property to the NPS for establishment of a national park unit (Parcels 1A and 3).
+Monsanto has expressed its interest in donating portions of the property to the NPS for establishment of a national park unit (Lot 16851-B and Lot 12011).
 Surrounding lands are currently in agricultural use which is compatible with the camp's historic setting.
 Current land use, ownership, and zoning would be compatible with direct NPS management and ownership of the Honouliuli Internment Camp as a national park unit.

-Existing use of the U.S. Immigration Station by the U.S. Department of Homeland Security and Hawai'i Department of Public Health would not be compatible with use as a national park unit.
-However, if at any time in the future the U.S. Department of Homeland Security no longer needed the facilities, zoning and ownership would not conflict with management of a national park unit.
-The U.S. Immigration Station complex would not be feasible for direct NPS management and ownership as part of a national park unit at this time.
+Existing use of the U.S. Immigration Station by the U.S. Department of Homeland Security and Hawai'i State Department of Health would not be compatible with use as a national park unit.
+However, if the U.S. Immigration Station facilities were no longer needed by the U.S. Department of Homeland Security or the Hawai'i State Department of Health, additional NPS analysis would be needed to determine the feasibility of management options and associated costs.
+Given the size and scale of the facilities, costs for maintenance and preservation of the historic structures would be a primary consideration.
+The U.S. Immigration